Neural Luenberger state observer for nonautonomous nonlinear systems: Numerical case studies

 This updated state is subsequently passed to the second stage for learning the inverse mapping.
 Instead of training a single network to learn the full mapping $T^\dagger:\R^{14}\to\R^6$, we train six separate networks, each dedicated to estimating one of the original six states.
 While the 14-dimensional observed states $z$ are sufficient to contain the full system information, using a single network with one objective function failed to converge during preliminary tests.
 We attribute this to two main factors.
 First, training a single network on a composite loss function creates competing gradients; the backpropagation update direction that improves the prediction for one state can negatively impact others.
 Second, the nonconvex loss landscape makes it difficult for a single network to escape poor local minima that fail to accurately capture the dynamics of all six states.
 Thus, decomposing the problem into six simpler learning tasks helps to resolve this convergence issue.
 Each of the six networks comprising $T^\dagger$ is constructed with an identical architecture to the $\omega$ network ($D_{T^\dagger}=4$, $d_{\ell,T^\dagger}=64$).
 The prediction error for each state is calculated via the loss function \eqref{eq:NN_Loss}, and the parameters $(\theta, \vartheta)$ of all networks are updated simultaneously via backpropagation with a learning rate of $\eta=10^{-6}$.
 This training procedure is performed for $E=300$ epochs.

 The network architecture is selected via a grid search to optimize performance.
 All networks were symmetric, with $D_{\omega}=D_{T^\dagger}=4$ layers and $d_{\ell,\omega}=d_{\ell,T^\dagger}$ neurons per layer.
-We evaluated architectures with ${16, 32, 48, 64}$ neurons per layer; as shown in Figure \ref{fig:architecture_study_otto}, prediction accuracy improved with increasing network size.
+We evaluated architectures with ${16, 32, 48, 64}$ neurons per layer; as shown in Table \ref{tab:grid_search_summary_otto}, prediction accuracy improved with increasing network size.
 We also assessed the impact of training data volume using ${50, 100, 200}$ trajectories.
-Figure \ref{fig:data_ablation_otto} shows that while more data improves observer accuracy, it also increases training time.
+Table \ref{tab:grid_search_summary_otto} shows that while more data improves observer accuracy, it also increases training time.
 The RMSEs for these grid searches are summarized in Table~\ref{tab:grid_search_summary_otto}.

 Using the optimal parameters, 64 neurons per layer for both networks ($d_{\ell,\omega}=d_{\ell,T^\dagger}=64$) and 200 training trajectories, a final test trial is conducted.
 Under this configuration, the $\omega$ network contained 11,100 trainable parameters, while the six reconstruction networks $T^\dagger$ jointly contributed 56,070 parameters, resulting in 67,170 total trainable parameters.
-Training on 200 trajectories required approximately 15,487 seconds under the same single-core computational setup.
+Training on 200 trajectories required approximately 15,487 seconds on a single CPU core (using the high-performance computing cluster at NC State University).
 The performance of the proposed NLOX method is compared against both model-based state estimation approaches in Figure \ref{fig:otto_compare}, with the resulting RMSE and RSSE values detailed in Table \ref{tab:otto_compare}.
-The results demonstrate that the proposed NLOX method achieves a 3.96-fold and 1.37-fold improvement in accuracy compared to the EKF and SMO benchmarks, respectively, despite operating in a completely model-free framework.
+The results demonstrate that the proposed NLOX method achieves a \textcolor{black}{3.19}-fold and 1.37-fold improvement in accuracy compared to the EKF and SMO benchmarks, respectively, despite operating in a completely model-free framework.